Peloton Stock: Is It a Good Buy?

 Shares plummeted 24% after the earnings release, CNBC reported.

 “The overall consumer environment has been very challenging to predict coming out of COVID,” the earnings report noted.
 As a result, Peloton downgraded prior guidance for Q2 and made it less specific by introducing ranges rather than specific figures.
-The estimate “reintroduction” reflects slowing demand as Americans return to their more normal routines.
-The company says it will adjust operating costs “to better align investments with the new growth expectations,” CNBC reported.
+The estimate “reintroduction” reflected slowing demand as Americans return to their more normal routines.
+The company said it would adjust operating costs “to better align investments with the new growth expectations,” CNBC reported.

 An Increasingly Competitive Climate

-In part due to the COVID-19 pandemic, at-home gym equipment surged in popularity last year.
+In part due to the COVID-19 pandemic, at-home gym equipment surged in popularity in 2020.
 Although Peloton appears to have captured more consumer mindshare than its competitors, there are several worthy opponents in the space — and many are giving Peloton a run for its money in terms of both pricing and features.

 Bowflex makes the VeloCore bike, which leans into your movements (something a Peloton won’t do).
 The company sells a connected membership with workouts, coaching and on-demand classes.